OneLiteFeatherNET/OneLiteFeatherRAGBot/README.md

 Overview
 - Primary interface is a Discord bot that queries a Postgres/pgvector store directly — no REST layer.
 - Ingestion/Indexing is triggered via a Python CLI (one‑off or scheduled via cron).
-- Layered, maintainable architecture with a dedicated commands package and a provider abstraction (OpenAI or Ollama).
+- Layered, maintainable architecture with a dedicated commands package and a provider abstraction (OpenAI, Ollama, vLLM).
 - docker‑compose provided for local testing with Postgres/pgvector (and optional Ollama).
+  - vLLM support via OpenAI‑compatible provider (configure `APP_AI_PROVIDER=vllm`).

 Services
 - bot: Discord bot with direct access to pgvector.